 Selected Media and General Audience Articles

---“Punjab” in Vijay Prashad and Qalandar Memon eds.
-Dispatches from Pakistan, New Press, New York, forthcoming 2011
+'Punjab' in Vijay Prashad, Madiha Tahir and Qalandar Memon eds.
+Dispatches from Pakistan, New Press, New York, 2012

---“Why do natural disasters impact some areas more than others?
-Structural Impoverishment and the Floods in Pakistan” The American Social Science Research Council http://itemsandissues.ssrc.org 15 September 2010
+'Why do natural disasters impact some areas more than others?
+Structural Impoverishment and the Floods in Pakistan', Items (a digital platform), The American Social Science Research Council, 15 September 2010